Cables & Accessories

 How many rack units do I need for a typical home theater setup?

-What’s the difference between an open-frame rack and an enclosed rack cabinet?
+What’s the difference between open-frame and enclosed racks for home theater?

 Where to Buy